-- Leadership team participation from each ACO provider network in the area - Organizational support from the ACO provider networks - Goals and objectives established by ACO provider networks - Convening and organizing support from the Blueprint project manager - Support on quality work from Blueprint practice facilitators - Blueprint HSA grants structured to support the work of the UCC - Collaboration between the Blueprint and UCC leaders on analytics & evaluation - ACO Provider network performance reporting on the ACO population - Blueprint profiles with comparative performance reporting on the whole population, including the results of core ACO measures (practice, HSA levels) - Ongoing programmatic collaboration (Blueprint, Provider Networks, UCC leaders, others) - Modification to medical home payments to support provider networks and UCC goals

-Governance - Balancing Statewide Standardization, Regional Control, & Local Innovation.
-There will be a higher level (statewide) leadership team that mirrors the local UCC leadership team.
-The state level leadership team will guide coordination and quality priorities including: adoption and implementation of statewide standards (e.g. medical home standards); recommendations on selection of core measure subsets for payment models; eligibility requirements and structure of payment models; methods for assessment of compliance with standards; methods for attribution and empanelment; review of measure results and performance; recommendations for statewide improvement on key outcomes; and recommendations for service models to meet statewide needs.
-This work will inform, evaluate, and guide the work of the regional UCCs.
-In order to be successful, the state level leadership team will be balanced and represent the same key provider groups that are on the local UCC leadership teams including: a representative for each of the three ACO networks; a representative for VNAs and Home Health; a representative for the Designated Agencies; a representative for the Area Agencies on Aging; a representative for the regional Housing Authorities; and a representative for Pediatric providers.
+- Leadership team participation from each ACO provider network in the area - Organizational support from the ACO provider networks - Goals and objectives established by ACO provider networks - Convening and organizing support from the Blueprint project manager - Support on quality work from Blueprint practice facilitators - Blueprint HSA grants structured to support the work of the CC - Collaboration between the Blueprint and CC leaders on analytics & evaluation - ACO Provider network performance reporting on the ACO population - Blueprint profiles with comparative performance reporting on the whole population, including the results of core ACO measures (practice, HSA levels) - Ongoing programmatic collaboration (Blueprint, Provider Networks, CC leaders, others) - Modification to medical home payments to support provider networks and CC goals adoption and implementation of statewide standards (e.g. medical home standards); recommendations on selection of core measure subsets for payment models; eligibility requirements and structure of payment models; methods for assessment of compliance with standards; methods for attribution and empanelment; review of measure results and performance; recommendations for statewide improvement on key outcomes; and recommendations for service models to meet statewide needs.
+This work will inform, evaluate, and guide the work of the regional CCs.
+In order to be successful, the state level leadership team will be balanced and represent the same key provider groups that are on the local CC leadership teams including: a representative for each of the three ACO networks; a representative for VNAs and Home Health; a representative for the Designated Agencies; a representative for the Area Agencies on Aging; a representative for the regional Housing Authorities; and a representative for Pediatric providers.
 This leadership team may choose to add additional members up to a recommended total of 11 in order to be able to function as a leadership team and make decisions.
 The leadership team may convene a larger group of stakeholders to inform decision making as part of a state level collaborative, and convene workgroups as necessary.
-The central Blueprint team will serve a convening and support role for the state level leadership team in a similar manner as proposed for the regional UCCs.
+The central Blueprint team will serve a convening and support role for the state level leadership team in a similar manner as proposed for the regional CCs.
 In effect, a state level structure will be established that will mirror the regional structures, and help to guide their work for matters where standardization and consistency are necessary.
-It is worth emphasizing that the recommendation for this type of structure emerged widely during the development of the UCC plan and was expressed by stakeholders including: leadership for the three ACOs; leadership for VNAs and Home Health; leadership for the Designated Agencies; leadership for the Area Agencies on Aging; and leadership for Designated Regional Housing Authorities.
+It is worth emphasizing that the recommendation for this type of structure emerged widely during the development of the CC plan and was expressed by stakeholders including: leadership for the three ACOs; leadership for VNAs and Home Health; leadership for the Designated Agencies; leadership for the Area Agencies on Aging; and leadership for Designated Regional Housing Authorities.